avandenberghe/bbguild/README.md

 ## About

-bbDKP is a Dragon Kill Points Extension for your phpBB3 Bulletin board.
-It was originally forked from EQDKP to phpBB in 2008.
+bbDKP 2 is a Dragon Kill Points Extension for your phpBB3 Bulletin board.

-Dragon kill points are a form of currency in guilds, where members bid on game loot and buy the items, paying in DKP.

-Different forms of DKP exist and bbDKP supports four point systems : Standard DKP, Time based DKP, Zero sum and EPGP. they can be combined with each other, except zero sum can't be combined with EPGP.

-bbDKP has Game, Guild and DKP management functions built into your phpBB3 Forum.

-This way, your users gain single signon to dkp and phpBB3, and you as an administrator or raidleader get a clean interface, robust admin facilities and less integration headaches.

-Feature list : Portal with widgets, Dashboard, Statistics, Events, Raids, Member, Items, Roster, Bossprogress page, ACP and UCP modules. multiple games can be installed : World of Warcraft, The Lord of the Rings Online, Dark Age of Camelot, Vanguard - Saga of Heroes, EverQuest I/II, Warhammer Online, Final Fantasy XI, AION, Rift, Star Wars -ToR, Guildwars 2, Tera, Custome game designer
+It was originally forked from EQDKP to phpBB in 2008. the 2.0 version is rebuild on the Symfony 2 framework to be compatible with phpBB.

 ## Current